Blackwood Miners Welfare Institute

-The Blackwood Miners Welfare Institute (Sefydliad y Glowyr Coed Duon) is a Grade II* listed building located at the north end of Blackwood High Street in Blackwood, Caerphilly, Wales and run by Caerphilly County Borough Council.
-Built and opened in 1925, it was originally used as a single floor snooker hall but was expanded eleven years later.
-It was sold to Islwyn Borough Council in 1989 after falling into disrepair and was reopened as an entertainment venue in February 1992.
+The Blackwood Miners Welfare Institute (Sefydliad y Glowyr Coed Duon) is an entertainment venue located at the north end of Blackwood High Street in Blackwood, Caerphilly, Wales and run by Caerphilly County Borough Council.
+Opened in 1925 as a miners' welfare institute, it originally was a single floor snooker hall but was expanded eleven years later.
+In the 1980s, the institute was the venue for some of the earliest performances by the Manic Street Preachers, a band formed in Blackwood in 1986.
+The hall was sold to Islwyn Borough Council in 1989 after falling into disrepair and was reopened as an entertainment venue in February 1992.

 It is a receiving venue for comedy, theatre and music and a producer in its own right.
 Its co-productions with Black Rat Theatre Company tour across Wales.
+The institute is a Grade II* listed building.
+In July 2024, Caerphilly County Borough Council announced plans to close the venue as a cost-saving measure.
+A petition opposing the closure gained over 1000 signatures within a day of its launch.

 History

 Blackwood Miners Welfare Institute was opened after the final stones of the building were laid on 4 December 1925 and was used as a single floor snooker hall owned by the Coal Industry and the Social Welfare Organisation.
 The local Miners Welfare Fund provided a £7,000 grant whilst miners raised £850 from their wages.
 Eleven years later two more floors were built which included a stage, auditorium, dance floor, reading room, library, ladies room and rehearsal rooms for local societies.
+In the late 1980s, the institute saw some of the first performances by the Manic Street Preachers, a band formed in Blackwood.

 Blackwood Miners Welfare Institute fell into disrepair during the 1970s and 1980s due to pit closures, and the miners' weekly contributions failed to retain the operations of the building.
 Its trustees sold it to Islwyn Borough Council in 1989 who pledged to refurbish the building for local community use.